langaracpsc/server/README.md

+# LCSC Server

+**tl;dr : What is this repository?**

+This is where all of the services for the LCSC are deployed.
+In short, we have many projects that we want to put on the internet, but our budget and resources are extremely constrained.
+Docker is a piece of software that lets us run many projects on a single server in a programatic and extensible way.
+This lets us host many services (e.g. our website, course planner, discord bot, analytics, and more) on a single low-cost server.

+See below for more details, and do not hesitate to ask Anderson or Rishit for more information.

 # Services

+***OUTDATED, see docker-compose.yml for current services***

 | Docker Services                                       | Description                               | Domain                                                         | IP                        |
 | ----------------------------------------------------- | ----------------------------------------- | -------------------------------------------------------------- | ------------------------- |